prisma/docs/README.md

    brew install libvips
    ```

-## Run locally
+## Run the docs site locally

+1. Clone this repository.
+2. On your computer, open a terminal window in the repository's directory.
-Clone this repository and get started by running the following commands:
+3. Run the following commands:

 ```
 npm install